dashadriano/termcarpy/README.md

 Playing with `termcarpy` requires all three Python files:
 `main.py` `prompts.py` `conditions.py`

-Starting it will give you a basic layout of the commands, interact to check out command-logic interaction.
+Running `main.py` will give you a basic layout of the commands, eventually leading to the game.
+Interact to check out command-logic interaction, or feel free to simply view logic on `conditions.py` and prompts at `prompts.py`

 ## ⚠ Termcarpy Background:
 Last version was a bit of a mess, not a lot of methods, as it was mainly built as it went.